Why Now's the Time to See Wicked on Broadway

 And another: No fewer than 29 yards of 37 different fabrics go into Elphaba's Act II dress.

 And I don’t just happen to know these things from covering entertainment for so long.
-They’re just a few of the fun insights theatergoers get on the Behind the Emerald Curtain tour (currently offered select Saturdays).
+They’re just a few of the fun insights theatergoers get on the Behind the Emerald Curtain tour (offered select Saturdays starting in January 2020).
 Led by cast members, the experience includes a tour of the Behind the Emerald Curtain Museum and close-up viewing of the costumes and props.
 If you can squeeze it in, go!
 You’ll not only feel like a Wicked insider, you’ll get a better sense of how all Broadway shows come together, directly from the cast.
 And—not for nothing—given what Wicked can do for a performer's career, you may just be hanging with the next Idina!

 But whether you go behind the Emerald Curtain or not, once it rises on your first (or 150th) viewing of Wicked, you'll feel as immersed in the magic—that alchemic blend of dazzling stagecraft, electrifying music and deeply affecting themes—as I did.